Kimberly Dozier: Injury in Iraq

-Dozier was seriously injured in Iraq on May 29, 2006, in a car bomb attack that killed an American soldier, the 4th ID's Captain James "Alex" Funkhouser, an Iraqi translator, and CBS crewmembers Paul Douglas (Cameraman) and James Brolan (Sound Technician).
+Dozier was seriously injured in Iraq on May 29, 2006, in a car bomb attack that killed an American soldier, the 4th ID's Captain James "Alex" Funkhouser, an Iraqi translator, and CBS cameraman Paul Douglas and sound technician James Brolan.
 She was transferred to Germany for further treatment.

 Most of the patrol was outside their parked Humvees in a residential Baghdad neighborhood.
 Insurgents waited until the patrol approached the car bomb, packed with an estimated 500 lb of explosives, before remotely detonating it.
 The captain, translator and CBS crew were closest to the explosion.

 Dozier underwent more than two dozen major surgeries in the two months following the bombing.
 Doctors removed shrapnel from her head, rebuilt her shattered femurs, and applied skin grafts to extensive burns on both legs.
 Dozier was first treated at the Baghdad Combat Support Hospital, and the medical facility at Balad, Iraq, before being medevacked to Landstuhl Regional Medical Center, the U.S. military's largest overseas hospital.

 Although Dozier was unable to speak because she was on a respirator, she was able to write to communicate; the first question she asked regarded the crew.

 On June 7, 2006, she returned to the United States for further treatment at the National Naval Medical Center in Bethesda, Maryland.

 Coincidentally, in April 2004, Dozier had been featured in a USA Today article on the safety of journalists covering the Iraq War.

 Fully recovered from her injuries, Dozier ran the 10K of the 2008 U.S. Marine Corps Marathon to raise money for Fisher House, which provides a place to stay for loved ones of the combat-injured.
-Proceeds of her 2011 paperback and e-book and funds from speaking to military-related organizations went to a number of charities including NSWKids.org and WoundedWear.org, and/or to donate thousands of copies of her book to patients and families going through similar medical crises.
+Proceeds of her 2011 paperback and e-book and funds from speaking to military-related organizations went to a number of charities including NSWKids.org and WoundedWear.org, or to donate thousands of copies of her book to patients and families going through similar medical crises.